20 Best Things to Do in Brookings, SD

 The circa1936 Central Elementary School houses this museum at the corner of 5th Avenue and Kidoodle Way.

-Besides its 44,000 square feet for indoor exhibits, this museum also features 4 acres of prairie land.
+Besides its 44,000 square feet for indoor exhibits, the Children's Museum of South Dakota also features 4 acres of prairie land.

 It boasts 5,000 interactive exhibits, including a life-size animation of Mama T. Rex with her baby.